chelseybeck/etl_solution/README.md

 ### Why these tools?
 - These are tools that I work with every day and am most familiar with.
 I wanted to build an automated solution using cloud resources to highlight my strongest skillsets.
 - All are great choices for running ETL pipelines and were well-suited to this type of structured data.
+This same workflow could be set up on any other cloud provider.

 # Project Structure
 - [.github](./.github) - contains GitHub Action files (CI)